Dhyagheshan/SpringBootSimpleUserJpa/README.md

 You can also trigger build  in jenkins and upload to nexus repository by using proper configurations.

-Triggering build automatically when a push to git happens may not be done using jenkins in localhost.
+Triggering build automatically when a push to git happens, may not be done using jenkins in localhost.

 We can also schedule build in jenkins using Poll SCM